Why the Fixed vs Variable Decision Matters More in 2026

 How Mortgage Brain Helps Ontario Homeowners

 Mortgage Brain works with homeowners across Ontario, including Toronto and the Greater Toronto Area, Mississauga, Brampton, Vaughan, Markham, Oakville, Burlington, Milton, Hamilton, and Ottawa.
-Our focus is helping borrowers understand how fixed and variable rates behave within the context of their full financial picture, not just their mortgage balance.

 The Bottom Line